 As great as all of these things sound, dental implants cost more than your average treatment.
 Fortunately, they also outperform them.
-So even if you’re asking “how much are dental implants,” you might actually wind up saving money by making a slightly larger investment in something that outlasts things like dentures, partials, or bridges.
+So even if you’re asking “how much are dental implants,” you might actually wind up saving money by making a slightly larger investment in something that outlasts things like implant supported dentures, partials, or bridges.

 Here are just some of the different scenarios where you might need a dental implant:

 Dental implants can be used for any variety of missing tooth scenarios.
 Whether you only need to replace one tooth, a few in a row, or all of the teeth in your arch, implants are proven to make it possible.
 Plus, you don’t necessarily need as many implants as you have missing teeth.
 This factor alone can reduce dental implants cost because as few as four implants can support an entire full-arch restoration!

 The type of dental implant that you choose will directly impact the total cost of your treatment.
 While the average implant is a traditional titanium restoration, it can be helpful to be familiar with the different varieties out there.

 Most of today’s dental implant treatments is completed with titanium endosteal designs.
 These are the cylindrical or “screw”-like restorations that set in your bone similar to a tooth root.